siva5/siva5.github.io/aboutme.md

 &nbsp;

 Interested in working in my group?
-We are actively seeking motivated students to work in our group.
+We are actively seeking motivated students to work in the group.

 For a BSc or MSc project in plant pathology, evolutionary & population genomics, and bioinformatics please [get in touch](contact.md).